arcalab/CAOS/README.md

 # Compiling CAOS

-In your project you need to run `sbt` to compile using ScalaJS's compiler:
+In root project you need to run `sbt` to compile using ScalaJS's compiler:

 ```bash
 sbt fastLinkJS
 ```

-The resulting web page, already linked to the compiled JavaScript, can be found in `lib/tool/index.html`.
+The resulting web page, already linked to the compiled JavaScript, can be found in `lib/tool/index.html`, if you imported CAOS, or in the select `<tool_path>/index.html`, if you used the CAOS template.